quchen/articles/algebraic-blindness.md

   `Either a b` is as blind as `a` plus as blind as `b`, plus one for the fact that `Left` and `Right` do not have intrinsic meaning.

-- Tuples have two fields, but how do they relate to each other?
+- Pairs have two fields, but how do they relate to each other?
 Does one maybe tell us about errors in the other?
 We cannot know.

   `(a,b)` is as blind as `a` times the blindness of `b`.